 Then I wrote Naked at Our Age: Talking Out Loud about Senior Sex (2011) to address the challenges that prevent sex at our age from being as spicy and fulfilling as it can be.
 This book has won two major awards and is used and recommended by therapists and sex educators.
 I'm proud and grateful to all the people who contributed to that book.

 Now I'm interviewed a lot and invited to speak at conferences and other gatherings.
 It really feels like I'm living in a world that recognizes that our sexuality is lifelong and ageless, and no matter what else is happening in our lives -- medically, emotionally, partnered or not -- we are capable of this pleasure.

-I hope you'll post a comment so that this topic can become a discussion rather than one 68-year-old woman's monologue --or her wishful thinking!
+I hope you'll post a comment so that this topic can become a discussion rather than one woman's monologue --or her wishful thinking!